lhaodev/lhaodev/README.md

 ### Hi there 👋

 # 💫 About Me:
 Hi there!
-My name is Lu and I am a computer science grad student at Brandeis University. <br><br>I am passionate about creating website apps and exploring new technologies.
+My name is Lu. <br><br>I am passionate about creating website apps and exploring new technologies.
 In my free time, I like to create blogs about my career transition stories and help others navigate into the tech industry. <br><br>I am excited to connect with you and learn from you.
 Thank you for taking the time to read my introduction!

 ## 🌐 Socials: